1. Home

 If you’ve fallen behind on your dog’s regular flea and tick prevention treatment, it’s definitely time to get back on track.
 And if you’ve never used a flea and tick preventative before—well, this is your sign to start.
 These treatments can kill remaining fleas on your dog and prevent future flea infestations, too.
 They come in a variety of forms, including:

-• Topical flea and tick treatments: These spot-on flea control products are applied directly to your dog’s skin.
+• Topical flea and tick treatments: Spot-on flea control products, like K9 Advantix II, are applied directly to your dog’s skin.
 If you’re using a topical treatment, remember to do so after bathing your dog, not before, to avoid accidentally washing away the treatment.
 Some topical products cannot be applied immediately after bathing, so read the label carefully for instructions on timing.

 Consult with your veterinarian to determine which method is right for your dog.